 There is an unemployment tax in Brazil and it’s paid by everyone exporting goods to the country.
 Hence, the unemployment rate in the country is comparably low.

 The Gross Domestic Product shows the total value of all services and goods that were manufactured in Brazil in a given year.
 This indicator perfectly illustrates the economic strength of the country.
 Check the chart below to see how the country’s GDP has changed over the years.
 There was a decrease and a slight crisis between 2015 and 2016, however, this means that the country was spending a lot of money to boost its economy.
 From 2018 it’s been expected that the country’s GDP will grow.

 E-commerce in Brazil

 A considerable part of Brazilians shop online with the use of mobile devices.
+If that’s not enough reason to invest in proper digital marketing on that market let’s check some data.
 In 2017, 31% of all e-commerce transactions were made via tablets or smartphones and the trend is still growing.
 In 2018, the revenue from e-commerce sales amounted to USD 28 billion.
 It’s predicted that in 2022 the sales volume will amount to USD 39 billion.

 In Brazil there is a growing trend in the number of e-commerce users.

 SEO in Brazil – how to be noticed on the Brazilian Internet?

 The vast majority of Brazilians use the Internet on everyday basis.
 They’re active on various social media platforms and they shop online.
 According to the Statista report, Brazil constitutes the fourth largest Internet market in the world.
 Already today nearly 68% of the country’s inhabitants are active Internet users and so are exposed to digital marketing.